 Behind on Mortgage Payments?

 Here Are 5 Options to Avoid or Stop Foreclosure

 Act Early – Don’t Wait Another Day To Take Action

-The clock is ticking – after a lender files a notice against you, you will have a set period of time before your house goes to the foreclosure sale.
+The clock is ticking – after a lender files a notice that you are behind on payments, you will have a set period of time before your house goes to the foreclosure sale.
 The earlier you act during this timeline, the more options you will have and the better outcome you will receive.
 Be proactive – recognize your situation and act quickly.

 Educate Yourself and Make a Plan